ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 However, the LED Module on the Grove Beginner Kit cannot be directly controlled by PWM, because the LED module is connected to D4, and as mentioned above, the PWM pins are 3, 5, 6, 9, 10, 11, and pin 4 is not a PWM pin.
 If you want to control the LED with PWM, you need to pull it down and use the Grove cable to connect to the Grove port with PWM function.

+All in all, when you want to use the PWM function, make sure to select those pins with a "~" symbol in front of their names.

 ### Lesson 5:  Making an Light Induct LED